lumoslabs/broadside/README.md

 For full application setup including tips about setting up your Amazon Web Services, see the [detailed instructions in the wiki](https://github.com/lumoslabs/broadside/wiki).

 ## Debugging
-Broadside is pretty terse with its error output; you can get a full stacktrace with `export GLI_DEBUG=true`
+Broadside is pretty terse with its error output; you can get a full stacktrace by running command with `--debug` flag.

 ## Contributing
 Pull requests, bug reports, and feature suggestions are welcome!
 Before starting on a contribution, we recommend opening an issue or replying to an existing one to give others some initial context on the work needing to be done.